 When families must travel to New York City for the advanced cancer treatment they can’t get anywhere else, they can find a loving place to stay at our House.
 We’re proud to provide a supportive, caring place that keeps families close when they need each other most.

-Located on East 73rd Street in Manhattan and in close proximity to 13 major cancer treatment centers, Ronald McDonald House New York welcomes children and families from across the country and the world.
-The House can accommodate 84 families and is filled to capacity almost every night.
-Since our founding, more than 35,000 families have stayed at the House.
+Located on East 73rd Street in Manhattan and in close proximity to 8 major hospital systems, Ronald McDonald House New York welcomes children and families from across the world.
+The House can accommodate 95 families including 6 post-transplant suites.

-At Ronald McDonald House New York, we support each family with wellness programs, tutors, music, art, transportation, activities for siblings, holiday and birthday parties, and camaraderie for parents struggling with their child’s cancer diagnosis.
+We offer families additional support through wellness programs, tutors, music, art, transportation, activities for siblings, holiday and birthday parties, and camaraderie.

 Ronald McDonald House New York provides temporary housing for pediatric cancer patients and their families in a strong, supportive and caring environment which encourages and nurtures the development of child-to-child and parent-to-parent support systems.

 As a nonprofit, we rely on the support of our entire community and our corporate partners.
 Since the founding of the first Ronald McDonald House, McDonald’s has helped support families with sick children by providing stability and vital resources.
 Their support extends from monetary contributions and volunteerism to cause-related marketing promotions and the space to place RMHC Donation Boxes that raise money for Chapters around the world.
 McDonald’s continues to provide valuable resources and support to help Ronald McDonald Houses expand our core programs and services.

 For additional information please see the following links: